fei152/v2ray-poseidon/README.md

-# a V2ray plugin for SSRPanel
+# A buildin V2ray plugin for SSRPanel

 Only one thing user should do is that setting up the database connection, without doing that user needn't do anything!